Connect with others who understand.

 • Take a nap — You may be able to avoid a drowsiness-related episode if you stop what you’re doing and take a short nap.
 This strategy may not help if you don’t know you’re sleepy or if you’re under pressure to complete a task.

-• Develop useful habits — If you find that you lose track of items during episodes, it may help to follow habits that avoid negative outcomes.
-For example, you could try to always put your car keys in the same place.
+• Develop useful habits — If you notice that you lose track of items during these episodes, creating simple routines can help prevent problems.
+For example, always putting your car keys in the same place can make them easier to find and reduce frustration.

-• Reduce stress — Time-management strategies could help you avoid automatic behaviors due to stress.
+• Reduce stress — Time-management strategies could help you avoid automatic behaviors caused by stress.

-• Stay active — Moving around when you’re fighting sleepiness, such as getting up for a drink of water or taking a short walk, might ward off an automatic behavior.
+• Stay active — Moving around when you feel very sleepy, like getting a glass of water or taking a short walk, may help prevent an automatic behavior from happening.

 All updates must be accompanied by text or a picture.